Skip to main content

 CategoryDescription / Warnings

-Default Key UsageWhy to avoid: Default session key values in code are predictable.
+Default Key UsageWhy to avoid: Manual session key values may be predictable.

 Wide Scope DefinitionsWhy to avoid: Excessive scope causes privilege escalation.